 More information on Carmel on the official Carmel travel website.

-A short drive south of Carmel you can find the other great nature destination of the Monterey and Carmel area, the Point Lobos State Reserve.
+A short drive south of Carmel you will find the other remarkable nature destination of the Monterey and Carmel area, the Point Lobos State Reserve.

 Point Lobos State Reserve